For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 This is handy during exam period since, as we all know, this is the time when everyone around you starts getting sick (yourself included).

-Berries can be expensive, but try buying boxes of them frozen from the supermarket and separating them into freezer bag portions when you get home, then you can take them out of the freezer each day.
+Berries can be expensive, but try buying them frozen from the supermarket and separating them into freezer bag portions.
+You can then take a portion out of the freezer each day.

 5. Bananas